Who are we and what do we do?

 The clinic is available to patients within some of the clinical services offered by Sussex Partnership Trust: three Assessment & Treatment Services (Adur, Arun & Worthing; Eastbourne; and Western); an Early Intervention in Psychosis Service (Hailsham); and a Children & Young People Service (Hailsham).
 All patients who come to the clinic are offered assessment and access to brief forms of psychological therapy informed by the evidence-base and the principles of Cognitive Behaviour Therapy (CBT).

 Patients receiving therapy will continue to receive their usual care and will also be given the opportunity to find out about and take part in research studies to help improve the quality of service we offer.

 Hear from people who have used the Voices Clinic:

 Who works in the clinic?

-The clinic is was established by Mark Hayward – an experienced therapist who works in the Research and Development Department at Sussex Partnership.
-Mark supervises the delivery of therapy, which is provided by therapists who work in the Assessment and Treatment Services.
+The clinic was established by Mark Hayward – an experienced therapist who works in the Research and Development Department at Sussex Partnership Trust.
+Mark supervises the delivery of therapy, which is provided by therapists who work within the clinical services.